podaboutlist/santa/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature request
+about: Suggest features we should add
+title: ''
+labels: enhancement
+assignees: ''

+---

 <!--
     Hello!
 Thank you notifying us of an issue.
 Please fill out the sections below, making sure to follow the instructions you see in these